Canadian Screen Awards: History

+In January 2026, it was announced that the 14th Canadian Screen Awards would be simulcast by CBC Television, CTV Television Network, and Global Television Network, in a partnership between the Canadian Broadcasting Corporation, Bell Media, and Corus Entertainment.
+It will also be streamed online by CBC Gem, Crave, and StackTV.

 Name

-As of 2023, the Academy has not announced any official nickname, such as "Oscar" for the Academy Awards.
+As of 2026, the Academy has not announced any official nickname, such as "Oscar" for the Academy Awards.
 Many Canadian television and film critics and others have suggested potential nicknames, including the straightforward abbreviation "Screenies"; tributes to film and television legends including "Candys" in memory of actor John Candy, "Pickfords" in honour of actress Mary Pickford and "Normans" in honour of director Norman Jewison; "Angels" as a descriptive reference to the trophy's "wings"; and "Gemininies" as a portmanteau of the awards' former names.

 The Academy invited suggestions from viewers via social media, with CEO Helga Stephenson suggesting that the board would consider the suggestions and potentially announce a naming choice in time for the 2014 ceremony.
 No formal nickname was announced at the time; numerous media outlets settled on the informal "Screenies".

 At the 4th Canadian Screen Awards in 2016, host Norm Macdonald called in his opening monologue for the awards to be named the Candys; several presenters and winners followed his lead throughout the evening, referring to the award as "The Candy" in their presentation announcements or acceptance speeches, and John Candy's former SCTV colleagues Eugene Levy and Catherine O'Hara both endorsed Macdonald's proposal in the press room.
 Macdonald had not sought input from the Academy itself prior to his monologue, although he ran the idea past the ceremony's broadcast producer Barry Avrich.
 At the 5th Canadian Screen Awards in 2017, host Howie Mandel made a recurring joke of suggesting that they be nicknamed "STDs" (an abbreviation of "screen, television, and digital", but a double entendre of another use of the abbreviation).
 The show is currently commonly known as the CSAs.